The Flask Mega-Tutorial Part XIV: Ajax

 <span id="post{{ post.id }}">{{ post.body }}</span>

 I will also want to have a place where I will be inserting the translated text once I receive it from the server.
-What I'm going to do, is replace the "Translate" link with the translated text, so I also need to have a unique identifier for that node:
+For this I'm going to replace the "Translate" link with the translated text, so I also need to have a unique identifier to locate it easily:

 app/templates/_post.html: Add an ID to the translate link.